Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 Well, that's it for today, folks.

-Uh Super Duper Tuesday two is tomorrow.
+Super Duper Tuesday 2 is tomorrow.

 I want to do everything I can to be in here.

-But uh it all depends on how it goes with the ravages of this virus or whatever it is, infection.
+But it all depends on how it goes with the ravages of this virus or whatever it is, infection.